The Man From UNCLE

 McGarrett's nod, Williams considered the idea.
 "Yeah.
 A lot of military in

 the islands.
 Some recently discharged vets around who probably qualify.
-Even someone on leave from Vietnam."
+Even

 McGarrett warmed to the theme.
 "Or a